Spit and bite guards

 As of February 2019, a total of 40 of the 43 forces we represent, plus the British Transport Police and Police Scotland, have approved the use of spit and bite guards.
 A number of forces have made the guards available to frontline officers in the last year, including Devon & Cornwall, Gloucestershire, City of London and the Met.

 In addition, we are calling for a wider roll-out of other essential pieces of kit including Taser and body-worn video.

+The Centre for Public Safety lay out the case for protecting police officers against infectious diseases and highlight that spit guards are a protective and preventative measure that is overdue.
 The National AIDS Trust provides guidance for police forces on HIV as well as general information on HIV and AIDS.